lathertonj/reality-by-example/README.md

 - The base height model in the [ConnectedTerrainController](Assets/Scripts/Terrain/ConnectedTerrainController.cs) maps the (x,z) coordinates of examples to the desired (y) height of those examples.
-- Then, the same component learns a refined "bumpiness" map, summing the relative strength of GPS data of various types of landscapes onto the landscape.
+- Then, the same component learns a refined "bumpiness" map, summing the relative strengths of GPS data of various types of landscapes onto the landscape.
 It can use not only the (x,z) coordinates of its examples but also the learned (y) height of the base height model as its inputs.
 - Finally, the [ConnectedTerrainTextureController](Assets/Scripts/Terrain/ConnectedTerrainTextureController.cs) predicts the relative strengths of different visual textures according to the (x,y,z) and steepness of the terrain; the (y) and steepness are the output of the previous two models.